ShadowPhone vs FeedFlux

 Pricing comparison

-FeedFlux offers lower entry-level pricing, which reflects its early-access status and more focused feature set.
-ShadowPhone's pricing reflects a more mature platform with deeper capabilities, server-side infrastructure, and higher account limits per tier.
+FeedFlux offers lower entry-level pricing and a more focused feature set.
+ShadowPhone includes server-side coordination, a broader module catalog, and higher published account limits per tier.

 | Plan | FeedFlux | ShadowPhone |